Henry Paget, 7th Marquess of Anglesey: Family

 He gave his Anglesey home, Plas Newydd, to the National Trust in 1976, although he and his wife continued to live in a suite on the upper floor; with 169 acres of the surrounding estate.
 The house has been open to the public since 1 July of that year.

-Lord Anglesey died, aged 90, on 13 July 2013.
+Lord Anglesey died at home, aged 90, on 13 July 2013.
 His funeral was arranged as a private family cremation, followed by a private committal service at St Edwen's Church, Llanedwen.
 On 14 June 2014, a public memorial service was held for him in Bangor Cathedral.